-Chennaihe noose tightened around Karti Chidambaram, son of former finance minister P. Chidambaram in the Aircel-Maxis deal with the Income Tax department and the Enforcement Directorate carrying out searches on Tuesday at several premises of Karti’s business associates.
+The noose tightened around Karti Chidambaram, son of former finance minister P. Chidambaram in the Aircel-Maxis deal with the Income Tax department and the Enforcement Directorate carrying out searches on Tuesday at several premises of Karti’s business associates.

 Famous eye care chain— Vasan eye care hospital— was among those places which were searched, sources said.
 Karti Chidambaram reportedly holds stake in the eye care centres.
 The two agencies are probing tax evasion and violations under the provisions of the Foreign Exchange Management Act (FEMA).

-In April 2012, addressing press conference, BJP leader Subramanian Swamy released documents of Registrar of Company (RoC) pertaining to “Karti-controlled companies”, and alleged that Foreign Investment Promotion Board (FIPB) under Chidambaram cleared the Rs 4,000 crore ($601.14 Million) Aircel-Maxis deal only after his son got “five per cent shares in C Sivasankaran’s Aircel Televenutre Ltd”.
+In April 2012, addressing a press conference, BJP leader Subramanian Swamy released documents of Registrar of Company (RoC) pertaining to “Karti-controlled companies”, and alleged that Foreign Investment Promotion Board (FIPB) under Chidambaram cleared the Rs 4,000 crore ($601.14 Million) Aircel-Maxis deal only after his son got “five per cent shares in C Sivasankaran’s Aircel Televenutre Ltd”.

 After the raids on Tuesday, Chidambaram accused the government of targeting his son.
-“If government wants to target me, it should do so directly,” he said, adding, “My family and I are quite prepared to face the malicious onslaught.”
+“If the government wants to target me, it should do so directly,” he said, adding, “My family and I are quite prepared to face the malicious onslaught.”

-In August, Enforcement Directorate had served summons on two directors of a firm linked to Karti in connection with its money laundering and hawala probe in the Aircel-Maxis case.
+In August, Enforcement Directorate had served a summons on two directors of a firm linked to Karti in connection with its money laundering and hawala probe in the Aircel-Maxis case.

 The Aircel-Maxis deal is being probed by both ED and CBI and the case is a part of the overall probe in the 2G scam case.

 In 2006, Maxis claimed to have acquired 74 percent stakes in Aircel and the remaining 26 percent was owned by Indian companies associated with the Apollo Hospital group.
 These shares are held by Sunita Reddy, one of Apollo group founder Dr C Pratap Reddy’s daughters.

-However, a CAG audit revealed that the Maxis acquired 99.3 per cent share of Aircel in violation of India laws which permitted only 74 per cent FDI in the telecom sector.
+However, a CAG audit revealed that the Maxis acquired 99.3 percent share of Aircel in violation of India laws which permitted only 74 per cent FDI in the telecom sector.
 The grant of FIPB clearance to such grossly illegal transaction when Chidambaram was finance minister in 2006 is one of the issues that is under probe.

-As against the prescribed FDI ceiling of 74 per cent in the telecom sector, Maxis group of Malaysia violated the intent of the DoT guidelines of 2005 by effectively having 99.3 per cent financial stake in March 2006 and deriving corresponding 99.3 per cent economic returns from their investment in the Aircel Ltd. However, DoT did not do any due diligence to ascertain the facts to ensure that the prescribed eligibility criterion for telecom licenses was complied with and enforced,” the CAG has said in a report.
+As against the prescribed FDI ceiling of 74 percent in the telecom sector, Maxis group of Malaysia violated the intent of the DoT guidelines of 2005 by effectively having 99.3 percent financial stake in March 2006 and deriving corresponding 99.3 percent economic returns from their investment in the Aircel Ltd. However, DoT did not do any due diligence to ascertain the facts to ensure that the prescribed eligibility criterion for telecom licenses was complied with and enforced,” the CAG has said in a report.

-“Further, though MoF (Ministry of Finance) letter dated March 20, 2006 conveying the approval of FIPB for foreign investment in Aircel Ltd was silent on the quantum of foreign investment of Maxis Group of Malaysia approved for investment in Aircel Ltd. DoT did not ascertain the quantum of approved investment from Ministry of Finance, though the Maxis Group invested Rs 3,514.45 crore ($528.17 Million) in Aircel Limited on March 21, 2006 as against powers of Ministry of Finance to approve the investment up to Rs 600 crore ($90.17 Million) only,” said the CAG.
+“Further, though MoF (Ministry of Finance) letter dated March 20, 2006, conveying the approval of FIPB for foreign investment in Aircel Ltd was silent on the quantum of foreign investment of Maxis Group of Malaysia approved for investment in Aircel Ltd. DoT did not ascertain the quantum of approved investment from Ministry of Finance, though the Maxis Group invested Rs 3,514.45 crore ($528.17 Million) in Aircel Limited on March 21, 2006, as against powers of Ministry of Finance to approve the investment up to Rs 600 crore ($90.17 Million) only,” said the CAG.

 1. The conversion rate used in this article is 1 US Dollar = 66.54 Rupees.